Elizabeth Donald: Life and career

 Elizabeth Donald was a full-time reporter at the Belleville News-Democrat newspaper in Illinois from 2000 until 2018.
 She has won multiple journalism awards, including the Southern Illinois Editorial Association and Illinois Press Association awards.
 She was vice president of the St. Louis Society of Professional Journalists for three years, and elected chapter president in 2015, and continues to serve.
 She has been a member of the national SPJ ethics commission since 2009, and was part of the team that rewrote the organization's code of ethics in 2014.
 In 2010, she was one of two initial recipients of the Terry Harper Memorial Fellowship from the national Society of Professional Journalists.
 She is a contributor to journalism trade magazines and guest lecturer on the subjects of journalism ethics and the changing nature of journalism in the 21st century.

-Currently she teaches journalism and English composition an adjunct professor in the St. Louis region and has been active in advocacy for the First Amendment, both through her universities and as St. Louis SPJ president.
+Currently she teaches journalism, creative writing and English composition as an adjunct professor in the St. Louis region and has been active in advocacy for the First Amendment, both through her universities and as St. Louis SPJ president.
 She is a member of the Association of Writers and Writing Programs, the Authors Guild and other national writing and advocacy organizations, including the Sigma Tau Delta honor society, for which she served as a chapter president in 2022-23.
 She continues to work as a freelance journalist for multiple regional and national publications, including the St. Louis Labor Tribune and McClatchy.

 Her uncle, Michael Stribling, is a new-age musician.
 She is married to author Jim Gillentine and has one son, Ian Smith, from a previous marriage.
 She is a lifelong member of the Episcopal Church and resides in Edwardsville, Illinois.